jbrunton/jbrunton.com-jekyll/_posts/2012-10-08-principles-of-good-software-design.md

 ## A virtuous circle

 A happy outcome of following the above principles is that each one positively reinforces the others.
 For example:

 * Writing tests will often highlight flaws in code (such as tight coupling) which would impede abstraction.
-* Decomposing problems (to reduce incidental complexity) improve testability of the code by providing distinct interfaces to test against; and it will facilitate abstraction, as it will simplify identification of the individual authoritative representations of system knowledge.
+* Decomposing problems (to reduce incidental complexity) improves testability of the code by providing distinct, named interfaces to test against; and it will facilitate abstraction, as having distinct, named interfaces simplifies identification of the individual authoritative representations of system knowledge.

 The principles are thus mutually reinforcing.